 Once you have an idea your next step is to create an outline of your course.
 Start by listing the major sections in your course and then break each subsection down into smaller topics.

-To do this just pull out a sheet of paper or type it out on your computer.
+Pull out a paper sheet or type it on your computer to do this.
 Just write down everything that comes to your mind.
-Use this time as a brain dump to get all of your ideas out on paper.
+Use this time as a brain dump to get your ideas on paper.
 Don’t worry if they are wrong or right.

 Big Tip: Try to keep your first course down to 5 to 6 subsection.
 It will spead things up dramaticly.

-Finally, make sure you list the desired result that you want the person who takes your course to achieve.
-For example, with dart course, it might be hitting their target at least 80% of the time.
+Finally, list the desired result you want the person who takes your course to achieve.
+For example, with a dart course, it might hit its target at least 80% of the time.

-So how long does it take: This part of the process should take you roughly 2days.
-On the first day use it as a brain dump and on the second day use it as an extra day to fill in any extra ideas you might have.
-You’ll likely add more ideas you create your course and that is perfectly fine.
+So how long does it take: This part of the process should take roughly two days.
+Use it as a brain dump on the first day, and on the second day, use it as an extra day to fill in any extra ideas you might have.
+As you create your course, you’ll likely add more ideas, which is perfectly fine.

 #3 Develop a Sales Page – 2 Days

-Once your outline is done its time to develop your sales page.
-Now you might be thinking aren’t we jumping the gun a little bit and the answer is no. There are actually two reasons you want to do this first.
+Once your outline is done, developing your sales page is time.
+Now you might be thinking aren’t we jumping the gun a bit?
+And the answer is no. There are two reasons you want to do this first.

-First, you’ll want to do presale of your course before we even create it.
-This might sound strange but by doing you can find out if people are actually willing to put down money to buy the product.
+First, you’ll want to do a presale of your course before we even create it.
+By doing this, you can find out if people are willing to put down money to buy the product.

-Second, this will give us the opportunity to get in touch with a few of the early adopters or your course to get their input and help shape the course.
+Second, this will allow us to get in touch with a few of the early adopters of your course to get their input and help shape the course.

-I prefer to use Teachable to create my sales page because you can sign up for free and they also have everything set up and ready to go which can save you a bunch of time.
+I prefer to use this online course platform to create my sales page because you can sign up for free, and they also have everything set up and ready to go, saving you a lot of time.

-How long does it take: Creating your sales page should only take you a few days at most and if you use Teachable they have a really nice fill in the blank template which makes the process a whole easier.
+How long does it take: Creating your sales page should only take a few days at most, and if you use Teachable, they have a lovely fill-in-the-blank template which makes the process a whole easier.

 #4 Run a Presale – 5 Days